Here is what you can do to help.

 - Call the Ask Alkek Desk.
 We can help you wherever you are during our desk hours with general library questions.
 Call us at 512.245.2686.

 - Ask a Librarian.
 Click on the vertical button on the right side of the University Libraries home page: library.txstate.edu to submit a question and to chat online with a real librarian (no bots here) during chat hours: M-Th 9 am to 8 pm, Fri 9 am to 7 pm, Sat 11 am to 2 pm, Sun Noon to 5 pm.
 Submit a question by email after hours and a librarian will respond the next day.

 - Meet with a librarian virtually.
 Use our online form to request a research consultation with one of our librarians.

 - Use our eResources.
 Many of the library's materials are available online.
 Explore our eBooks and streaming media resources.

-- Be sure to check out our workshops page to find interesting online offerings this fall.
+- Be sure to check out our workshops page to find interesting online offerings.

 Don't come to the library if you are not feeling well